ryleeliyixuan/Interactive-Lab-Hub/Lab 1/README.md

 For instance, a tune may start at 88 BPM, gradually build up to 128 BPM, and go back to 100 BPM during the drop.
 Accordingly, the wristband will first display a green light.
 During the build-up, the light will transit from green to yellow and finally turn red as the track reaches the climax.
 As the beats drop, the light will change from red to yellow.

+This device can also monitor ravers' health status and alert while there's a health issue.
+If ravers have a sudden tachycardia (ie. abnormally fast heartbeat), it could flash in a predetermined fashion (ie. flashing blue light).
+Security members at the rave could look for individuals in need of medical attention and save them before things go wrong.

 ### StoryBoard Version 1

 **Include a picture of your storyboard here**